JiriResler/mff-mgr-statnice-okruhy-poznamky/softwarove-technologie/poznamky/virtualizacia-cpu.md

 - Sometimes the OS, during a timer interrupt or system call, might wish to switch from running the current process to a different one, a low-level technique known as a **context switch**.

+## Scheduling procesov - algoritmy
+- First Come, First Served
+- Shortest Job First
+- Shortest Time-to-Completion First
+- Round Robin

+## Preemptive schedulers
+In the old days of batch computing, a number of **non-preemptive** schedulers were developed; such systems would run each job to completion before considering whether to run a new job.
+Virtually all modern schedulers are **preemptive**, and quite willing to stop one process from running in order to run another.
+This implies that the scheduler employs the mechanisms we learned about previously; in particular, the scheduler can perform a **context switch**, stopping one running process temporarily and resuming (or starting) another